Financial Services Regulatory Framework

 (If the second or third “dotted” points above apply for this particular contract of insurance then the firm shall state that it is not contractually obliged to conduct insurance distribution in this way).

-(g) As the contract of insurance provided has not been selected on the basis of a fair and personal analysis of the market, you may request a list of the insurance companies, the firm has selected from, with respect to the selected insurance contract.
+(g) As the contract of insurance provided has not been selected on the basis of a fair and personal analysis of the market, you shall be provided with a list of the insurance companies, the firm has selected from, with respect to the selected insurance contract.
 (Delete if this does not apply).

 (h) This firm has Professional Indemnity Insurance under the Law Society of Scotland’s Master Policy.
 The current level of indemnity under the Master Policy is £2m per claim.
 This firm is also covered by the Scottish Solicitors’ Guarantee Fund which is a fund established under Section 43 of the Solicitors (Scotland) Act 1980 for the purposes of making grants in order to compensate persons who, in the opinion of the Council of the Law Society of Scotland have suffered pecuniary loss by reason of dishonesty on the part of a Scottish Solicitor in connection with the practice of the solicitor.